postatum/ramses/docs/source/raml.rst

     /alien-users -> AlienUser

-This might come handy when trying to access models from ramses event handles for example.
+This might come handy when trying to access models from ramses event handlers for example.